SangwooJung98/3D_Map_Evaluation/README.md

 5. Relative error (the average of 4)

 ## Contact
 This repository is provided for academic purposes.
-If you encounter technical problems, please contact  **<Sangwoo Jung: dan0130@snu.ac.kr>**.
+If you encounter technical problems, please contact  **<SangSangwoo Jung: dan0130@snu.ac.kr>**.

 ## BibTex
 ```